felixnyamweya/wpsso-schema-json-ld/readme.txt

 <p>The <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO JSON Free extension</a> works with the WPSSO Free or Pro plugin.
 The <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme-extends">WPSSO JSON Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssojson-readme-extends">WPSSO Pro plugin</a> as well.</p>

-[Purchase the WPSSO Schema JSON-LD Markup (WPSSO JSON) Pro extension here](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme-purchase) (all purchases include a *No Risk 30 Day Refund Policy*).
+[Purchase the WPSSO Schema JSON-LD Markup Pro extension here](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme-purchase) (all purchases include a *No Risk 30 Day Refund Policy*).

 == Installation ==